yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

-6. What Is Props ?
+:white_check_mark: 6.
+What Is Props ?
 > - Props is the shorthand for Properties. props data is read-only, which means that data coming from the parent should not be changed by child components.
 > - They are always passed down from the parent to the child components in a uni-directional flow, a child component can never send a prop back to the parent component.
 > - Props form the parent to the child components will cause child components re-render.